NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 Donate link: http://knightlab.northwestern.edu/
 Tags: timeline, shortcode, stamen, timeline.verite.co, verite, html5, KnightLab Requires at least: 2.0.2
-Tested up to: 5.5.1
+Tested up to: 5.6.1
-Stable tag: 3.8.12.0
+Stable tag: 3.8.13.0

 Use the incredible HTML5 Timeline developed by Knight Lab on your website.
 As easy as writing a shortcode.

-After January 26, 2021, if you configure your timelines with Google Sheets, you must use version 3.8.2.0 of this plugin, or newer.
+After June 8, 2021, if you configure your timelines with Google Sheets, you must use version 3.8.2.0 of this plugin, or newer.
 Changes to the Google Sheets API mean that older versions of TimelineJS (which are included in older versions of this plugin) will no longer work.
 See [our blog post](https://knightlab.northwestern.edu/2020/09/16/timelinejs-update-2/index.html)